mobingi/mobingi-cli/README.md

 # mobingi-cli

 mobingi-cli is the official command line interface for Mobingi API and services.

+See the documentation on https://learn.mobingi.com/enterprise/cli.

-Documentation can be found [here](https://learn.mobingi.com/enterprise/cli).
+Documentation is written in markdown and can be located [here](https://github.com/mobingi/mobingi/blob/docs/docs/markdown/enterprise/doc-cli.md).

 # Getting started